astronomer/docs/astro/kubernetesexecutor.md

 ## Known limitations

-- Tasks take longer to start and this causes task latency.
+- Tasks take longer to start and have slightly increased execution times.
 - Cross-account service accounts are not supported on Pods launched in an Astro cluster.
 To allow access to external data sources, you can provide credentials and secrets to tasks.
 - PersistentVolumes (PVs) are not supported on Pods launched in an Astro cluster.
 - The `pod_template_file` argument is not supported on Pods launched in an Astro cluster.
 If you use the `pod_template_file` argument, customized values are overridden when they are required by Astronomer and your tasks will fail.
 Astronomer recommends using `python-kubernetes-sdk`.
 See [Astro Python SDK ReadTheDocs](https://astro-sdk-python.readthedocs.io/en/stable/).